 Use the following variables as an example problem to test your knowledge.

-number of essentials for an item = 5
+number of experts rating the item as essential (Ne) = 5

 Frequently Asked Questions (FAQ)